 1900 - Dinners are a combination of eating at local restaurants, home restaurants, and in-house at the studio

-Alongside this daily rhythm, you’ll also follow the specific firing program:
+Alongside this daily rhythm, you’ll also follow the specific firing program (this may vary depending on factors such as good weather for firing):

 Please note: The exact schedule may vary depending on factors such as weather conditions for firing.
 Our program is carefully designed to balance teaching, practice, meals, and cultural experiences, and we do our best to follow the planned timetable.
 However, all times and activities are indicative and may shift with the season, the weather, or the needs of the group.
 Studio sessions, meals, and excursions may be adjusted, rescheduled, or substituted at our discretion.
 Flexibility is part of the Salemi Ceramics experience, and we believe these small changes often add to the richness of your time with us.